 - Fundamentalism with a Capital “F”: Being Mean and Leaving the Gospel Out at the Same Time.
 I’ve been there, too – preaching against everyone else’s sin to earn a loud “amen” while failing to talk much about the forgiving love of God.

 - Just Let Me Go to My Corner: Confessions of a Ministry Introvert.
 If I had my way, I’d write this book during a churchwide fellowship dinner . . . .

 - Can I Please Take That Back?: Dumb Things I’ve Said from the Pulpit.
 Actually, this book could become a series, I’m afraid.
-Check out this post to see some things I wish I’d never said in ministry.
+Check out this post to see some things I wish I’d never said when preaching.

 - Obedience: A Professor of Evangelism Doing Evangelism.
 I may carry the title, but still I must make myself to tell others about Jesus.
 Obedience demands I push beyond my excuses.

 - Chuck’s Believe It or Not: True Stories of Ministry in God’s Church.
 Most of us could write our own version of this book, as it’s hard to make up some of the stuff we deal with in ministry.
 And yet, God loves us all.